RyanSpeirs/sit323-2025-prac9p/README.md

 ## SIT323 9.1P
 There are two folders here, I originally planned to submit a demonstration of a headless mongo kubernetes service, however I was advised 09/05/2025 that this needed to be a headed instance.
-The folder marked Headless has a somewhat functional version of my original build, the Headed folder is the correct one.
+The folder marked Headless has a somewhat functional version of my original build, the Headed folder is the correct one for the assessment.

 Docker Image Name: